Towards Empirical Sandwich Bounds on the Rate-Distortion Function

 Despite its fundamental importance, the R-D function is generally unknown analytically, and establishing it for general data sources, especially real world data, is a difficult problem \citep{gibson2017rate}.
 The default method for computing R-D functions, the Blahut-Arimoto algorithm \citep{blahut1972computation, arimoto1972algorithm}, only works for discrete data with a known probability mass function and has a complexity exponential in the data dimensionality.
 Applying it to an unknown data source requires discretization (if it is continuous) and estimating the source probabilities by a histogram, both of which introduce errors and are computationally infeasible beyond a couple of dimensions.
 Previous work characterizing the R-D function of images and videos \citep{hayes1970rate, gibson2017rate} all assumed a statistical model of the source, making the results dependent on the modeling assumptions.

 In this work, we make progress on this old problem in information theory using tools from machine learning, and introduce new algorithms for upper and lower bounding the R-D function of a \emph{general} (i.e., discrete, continuous, or neither), \emph{unknown} memoryless source.
-More specifically, \begin{enumerate} \item Our upper bound draws from the deep generative modeling toolbox, and is closely related to a class of $\beta$-VAEs in learned data compression \citep{balle2017end}; we clarify how these models optimize a model-independent upper bound on the source rate-distortion function. \item We theoretically derive a general lower bound on the R-D function that can in principle be optimized by gradient ascent.
+More specifically, \begin{enumerate} \item Similarly to how a VAE with a discrete likelihood model minimizes an upper bound on the data entropy, we establish that \emph{any $\beta$-VAE with a likelihood model induced by a distortion metric minimizes an upper bound on the data rate-distortion function}.
+We thus open the deep generative modeling toolbox to the estimation of an upper bound on the R-D function.

+\item We derive a lower bound estimator of the R-D function that can be made asymptotically exact and optimized by stochastic gradient ascent.